 This blog was originally posted on January 31st, 2013.

-My friend Stephanie and I sat beside Arlene and her husband Doyle at the last Annual National Sweepstakes Convention.
-This week she sent me a very good question.
+My friend Stephanie and I sat beside Arlene and her husband, Doyle, at the last Annual National Sweepstakes Convention.
+This week, she sent me an excellent question.

 My question to you would be, what are you entering and how?

-The reason I ask those questions is; I have been entering contests on a daily basis since 2001.
-I win 5-15+ prizes every month, month-after-month, and have done for 12 years (with the exception of the 8-month break I took from the hobby).
-Last year I didn’t even track my prizes.
-This year I began filling in my WINs spreadsheet again and I won ten prizes worth $525.48.
+The reason I ask those questions is that I have been entering contests daily since 2001.
+I win 5-15+ prizes every month, month after month, and have done so for 12 years (except for the occasional breaks I took from the hobby).
+Last year, I didn’t even track my prizes.
+This year, I began filling in my WINs spreadsheet again, and I won ten prizes worth $525.48.
 Pretty good start to the year, especially considering how long it took me to ramp back up to entering 1-2 hours per day.

 “If you’re not evolving, you’re dying.”